ObjectBox Sync Connector Setup

 A finished import will show up as "Completed" in the "State" column on a green background.
 At that point, it is a good time to check the logs to ensure the sync went smoothly.
 Also, having a look at the "Data" page will give you a good overview of the data imported.

-Viewing Imports
+Viewing imports

 As seen in a previous screenshot above, the "Full Sync" MongoDB page shows a table of all current and past import processes.
 This history gives you a good overview of what was imported and when.
 These are the columns: